Measuring the effectiveness of the Telephone Preference Service.

 – Talk to your phone provider to see what privacy services are available and consider a call-blocker, although be aware, you may need to pay for these services; and

 – If you receive a nuisance call or message – make a complaint.
 Complaint information helps regulators take action against companies acting unlawfully.
 If the call is a live telesales call, an automated marketing message, or a SPAM text message, complain to the Information Commissioner’s Office.
-You can report spam texts to your mobile network operator by simply forwarding the text to 7726.
+You can report spam texts to your mobile network operator by simply routing the text to 7726.
 If you receive a silent or abandoned call, complain to Ofcom.

 Ofcom’s guides for consumers provide more information.